ut0mt8/k8sqndway/docs/08-xtra-pod-network-flannel.md

 kubectl delete node wrk3
 ```

+Remove the '--pod-cidr=${POD_CIDR}' option from the kubelet.service file on each worker node.

 ## Configure control plane for auto node CIDR assignation

 On each controller node replace the unit file of kube-controller-manager with:

 ```
 cat > /etc/systemd/system/multi-user.target.wants/kube-controller-manager.service <<EOF